 Encouraged by a series of major data breaches and consumer delusions, many consumers are now more alert and, above all, less trusting.
 They demand greater transparency and want to know what happens behind the scenes of the company.
 Companies are now increasingly required to rigorously review their business practices and identify potential areas if they do not wish to continue undermining their customers' trust.

 This could be done using new technologies such as blockchain, where each node of the network can see the entire transaction history.
 This increases the transparency of the supply chain for all participating service providers as well as the end customer.
 This method is already being used in the financial sector in so-called cryptocurrencies such as Bitcoin in order to rule out possibilities of manipulation or fraud.
 For the fashion industry, however, more transparency also means admitting one's own mistakes in the event of a crisis, reacting quickly and assuming responsibility for them.
-So has the luxury brand Burberry as they recreated their sustainable realignment.
+So it has, for example, the luxury brand Burberry done with their sustainable realignment.

 EVERLANE ethical production & 100% transparent - image source & copyright EVERLANE